Does LASIK hurt? What you really need to know

 Is LASIK right for you?

-If you’re tired of glasses or contact lenses and want a long-term solution, LASIK could be a great option.
-Not everyone is suitable, though.
-Some people with thin corneas or certain eye conditions may need a different procedure.
+If you’re tired of relying on glasses or contact lenses and want a long term solution, LASIK laser eye surgery could be an excellent option.

 The best way to find out if LASIK is right for you is to book a free laser vision assessment.
 This includes a full eye exam and a discussion about your options.
 You’ll also get a chance to ask questions, including whether laser eye surgery is painful for people with sensitive eyes.